 To get the best out of your staff, you need to have a true sense of camaraderie.
 That's certainly been the case here at Vetter Online Suggestion Box Co..
 You can help the process along, with these staff engagement games ideas in order to create a stronger bond and spirit of cooperation at work.
 The next time you decide to hold a staff development session, consider planning a day that is broken up with fun and games.
 Everyone will get a chance to unwind, take a break from stress, and get to know one another better.
+These strategies can also help if you have just gotten some negative Employee Engagement Survey results.
 Here are 12 employee engagement event ideas/game ideas to get the ball rolling:

 1. Take a Lesson from the Cake Boss

 People love to watch culinary artists as they create confectionery masterpieces in the kitchen.
 This game gives your employees a shot to design the best cake representation for your company.
 Break up into teams, including management

 , and provide the supplies.
 You will need an impartial judge when all is said and done.
 Don't forget to give everyone the chance to have their cake and eat it too.

 2. Truths and Lies

 This game – also known as Two Truths, One Lie – is an easy, fun and quick way for team members to get to know one another

 .
 Invite everyone to sit in a circle facing the center.
 Instruct everyone to take a minute or two to come up with two truths and one lie about themselves.
 It’s not necessary but you could have each individual write this information on a small sheet of paper making sure to label which was truth and which was lie.
 Pick a random slip of paper or just choose someone to reveal the three pieces of information about themselves.
 Allow the rest of the group to confer and decide what is truth and what is lie.
 Then reveal the lie and move on to the next person.